 Communications devices can be accessed by only one application at a time.
-Under DOS or Windows 3.1x, you can run either your fax software or your datacomm software, but not both at the same time, unless you have a special communications device management application.
+Under DOS or Windows 3.1x, you can run either your fax software or your datacomm software, but not both at the same time, unless you have a special communications device management application, such as Multi-Tech's Virtual Modem Driver.
 In Windows 95, you can have data and fax communication applications open at the same time, but they cannot use the same modem at the same time.